scalapb/zio-grpc/docs/generated-code.md

 import zio._
 import zio.console._

+// create layer:
 val clientLayer = ServiceNameClient.live(channel)

 val myAppLogicNeedsEnv = for {
-  res <- ServiceNameClient.unary(Request())
+  // use layer through accessor methods: res <- ServiceNameClient.unary(Request())
   _ <- putStrLn(res.toString)
 } yield ()

+// myAppLogicNeedsEnv needs access to a ServiceNameClient.
+We turn it into
-val myAppLogic1 = myAppLogicNeedsEnv.provideCustomLayer(clientLayer)
+// a self-contained effect (IO) by providing the layer to it: val myAppLogic1 = myAppLogicNeedsEnv.provideCustomLayer(clientLayer)

 object LayeredApp extends zio.App {